KordataSoftware/couchbase-mobile-portal/md-docs/_20/couchbase-lite/objc.md

 ## Handling Conflicts

-Starting in Couchbase Lite 2.0, it is possible to delegate the resolution of conflicts to the database (also known as automatic conflict resolution).
-There are 2 different `save` method signatures to specify how to resolve a conflict:
+Starting in Couchbase Lite 2.0, document conflicts must be resolved using automatic conflict resolution or in the application.
+This functionality aims to simplify the default behavior of conflict handling and save disk space (conflicting revisions will no longer be stored in the database).
+There are 2 different `save` method signatures to specify how to handle a possible conflict:

 - `save(document: MutableDocument)`: when concurrent writes to an individual record occur, the conflict is automatically resolved and only one non-conflicting document update is stored in the database.
 The Last-Write-Win (LWW) algorithm is used to pick the winning revision.
 - `save(document: MutableDocument, concurrencyControl: ConcurrencyControl)`: attempts to save the document with a concurrency control.
 The concurrency control parameter has two possible values:
 	- `lastWriteWins`: The last operation wins if there is a conflict.
 	- `failOnConflict`: The operation will fail if there is a conflict.

-Similarly to the save operation, the delete operation also has two method signatures to specify how to resolve a possible conflict:
+Similarly to the save operation, the delete operation also has two method signatures to specify how to handle a possible conflict:

 - `delete(document: Document)`: The last write will win if there is a conflict.
 - `delete(document: Document, concurrencyControl: ConcurrencyControl)`: attemps to delete the document with a concurrency control.
 The concurrency control parameter has two possible values: